Sweepstakes vs. Raffles: 5 Reasons Sweepstakes are More Effective for Online Fundraising

 When you run your fundraiser on an online sweepstakes platform such as TapKat, there are no upfront fees or other costs.
 Modest platform fees and credit card fees are charged only when when donations are made.

 There is no need to print and keep track of thousands of raffle tickets or buy one of those big ticket drums.
-When a donor enters your sweepstakes, the platform automatically assigns their ticket numbers and emails a donation receipt.
+When a donor enters your sweepstakes, the platform automatically assigns their entry numbers and emails a donation receipt.
 Plus your sweepstakes donor database has all the entry records in order and ready to draw your winner with just one click when the sweepstakes closes.
 That means your team can focus on promoting the sweepstakes rather than laboring over all the tedious administrative to-dos of the typical raffle.

 4. Sweepstakes Offer Nonprofits Greater Financial Freedom